grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/edit-cortex-loki-namespace-group.md

 weight = 405
 +++

-# Mimir or Loki rule groups and namespaces
+# Grafana Mimir or Loki rule groups and namespaces

 A namespace contains one or more groups.
 The rules within a group are run sequentially at a regular interval.
 The default interval is one (1) minute.
 You can rename Mimir or Loki rule namespaces and groups, and edit group evaluation intervals.